 Representing an affiliate of the Amalgamated Bank, the largest labor-owned bank in the United States, a team led by Tom successfully litigated a class action against Bristol-Myers Squibb, which resulted in a settlement of $185 million as well as major corporate governance reforms.
-He has argued before the United States Supreme Court and has argued ten appeals dealing with securities or commodities issues before the United States Courts of Appeals.
+He has argued before the United States Supreme Court and has argued 10 appeals dealing with securities or commodities issues before the United States Courts of Appeals.

-Due to his well-known expertise in securities law, Tom frequently lectures to institutional investors and other groups such as the Government Finance Officers Association, the National Conference on Public Employee Retirement Systems and the Council of Institutional Investors.
-He is also a prolific author of articles related to his field.
-His publications include: "Shortsighted?," Investment Dealers' Digest, May 29, 2009; "A Scotch Verdict on 'Circularity' and Other Issues," 2009 Wis.
-L. Rev. 455 (2009).
+Due to his reputation in securities law, Tom frequently lectures to institutional investors and other groups such as the Government Finance Officers Association, the National Conference on Public Employee Retirement Systems, and the Council of Institutional Investors.
+He is a prolific author of articles related to his field, and he recently penned "Textualism and Transnational Securities Law: A Reappraisal of Justice Scalia's Analysis in Morrison v.
+National Australia Bank," for the Southwestern Journal of International Law (2014).
 He has also written several columns in UK-wide publications regarding securities class action and corporate governance.
-He is the co-author of the following articles: "In Debt Crisis, An Arbitration Alternative," The National Law Journal, March 16, 2009; "The Impact of the LaPerriere Decision: Parent Companies Face Liability," Directors Monthly, February 1, 2009; "Auditor Liability in the Wake of the Subprime Meltdown," BNA's Accounting Policy & Practice Report, November 14, 2009; and "U.S. Focus: Time for Action," Legal Week, April 17, 2008.